Child Development Submission Guidelines

 - Has any other relationship with the authors that could bias their opinion of the submitted manuscript

-When a manuscript is accepted, authors will be asked to send a final version and accompanying materials via email to the Editorial Office (firstname.lastname@example.org).
+When a manuscript is accepted, authors will be asked to submit a final version and accompanying materials via the submission portal to the SRCD Editorial Office.
 These materials include:

 - A final version of the manuscript that follows all requirements listed in the Publication Checklist.